 A second interesting feature of this example is that there are homoclinic bifurcations (see, e.g., the curve separating region 7 from region 8 and the already discussed transition from region 13 to region 9) which are associated with the disappearance of a cycle through the degeneration of its period, which becomes infinitely long when approaching the bifurcation.
-This phenomenon cannot be present in standard Rosenzweig-MacArthur models but has been proved to be possible in tritrophic food chain models (Kuznetsov et al., 1995; Kuznetsov and Rinaldi, 1996; De Feo and Rinaldi, 1998; Boer et al., 1999; Kuznetsov et al., 2001).
-This means that the introduction of a top-predator in producing very long cycles.
+This phenomenon cannot be present in standard Rosenzweig-MacArthur models but has been proved to be possible in tritrophic food chain models (Kuznetsov et al., 1995; McCann and Yodzis, 1995; Kuznetsov and Rinaldi, 1996; De Feo and Rinaldi, 1998; Boer et al., 1999; Kuznetsov et al., 2001).
+This means that the introduction of an on-off harvesting strategy in a ditrophic food chain is as powerful as the introduction of a top-predator in producing very long cycles.